RTIInternational/researchnet/documentation/docs/specifications.md

 ## Deployment

-Currently we working towards a HIPAA compliant configuration on Amazon Web Services (AWS).
+Currently we are working towards a HIPAA compliant configuration on Amazon Web Services (AWS).